jacobbergdahl/limopola/README.md

 Create a `.env` file from the `.env.example` file, and add API keys.
 There are instructions in the file for where to get the keys.

-Note that OpenAI will charge money from the first API call you make, while both Replicate and ElevenLabs are free for a while and do not require any billing information until you reach a certain quota.
-Hence, if you just want to try this project out a little bit, then you can start by just adding the Replicate and/or Eleven Labs API keys.
+Note that OpenAI will charge money from the first API call you make, while all other API's are free for a while and do not require any billing information until you reach a certain quota.
+Hence, if you are just starting out and want to experiment without paying, then you may want to start by just adding the Replicate key.

 Be careful when using the `animate-diff` model as it will likely burn through your free period of Replicate quickly.